Best Smart Home Devices for Renters in 2026

 Do smart home devices work with building-provided internet?

 Some do, some don’t.
 If your building provides shared internet and you don’t have access to the router, look for devices that work over Bluetooth or use Matter-over-Thread (like some IKEA and Eve products).
-These create their own local mesh network and don’t need traditional router access.
+These create their own local mesh network and don’t need traditional router access, which is a lifesaver in those situations.

 Can I take my smart home devices when I move?

-Yes — that’s one of the biggest advantages of renter-friendly smart devices.
+Yes — that’s one of the biggest advantages of renter-friendly smart devices!
 Smart bulbs, plugs, sensors, and retrofit locks all pack up easily.
-When you move, reset each device to factory settings, remove any landlord-accessible accounts, and re-pair them in your new home.
+When you move, just reset each device to factory settings, remove any landlord-accessible accounts, and re-pair them in your new home.
+It’s that simple.

 How do I set up smart home devices if I have roommates?